FUB-HCC/Human-Centered-Data-Visualization/02-process.md

 A grid specifies the strategy for sampling continuous data in terms of both geometric and topological relationships between its cells.

 (variabletype)=

+% KG: new content from DV23-2_DataViz-Process slide 21 - Types of Variables in Data Visualization Projects??? (unclear if this is implicitly included in this script or if is just using different terminology and examples.
+Maybe align terminology and examples?

 #### What Attribute Types Do you Know?

 % KG repeats section from before